 CMEA understands Charlotte Mason education as a coherent philosophy grounded in Charlotte Mason’s own writings, particularly the Home Education series and the Parents’ Review.
 It emphasizes education as the science of relations, respect for the child as a person, living books, narration, habit formation, nature study, and a humane, ideas-centered approach to learning.

-No. CMEA does not accredit homeschools.
-Instead, we offer recognition pathways that affirm faithful Charlotte Mason practice without institutionalizing the home or evaluating parenting.
+No. CMEA does not accredit homeschools, tutorials, or co-ops.
+Instead, we offer recognition pathways that affirm faithful Charlotte Mason practice without institutionalizing or evaluating parenting in the home, tutorial or co-op.

-Recognition indicates that a homeschool family has thoughtfully and intentionally aligned its educational practices with Charlotte Mason’s philosophy.
+Recognition indicates that a homeschool, tutorial, or co-op has thoughtfully and intentionally aligned its educational practices with Charlotte Mason’s philosophy.
 It is a mark of philosophical faithfulness, not a judgment of academic outcomes or compliance.

 No. CMEA recognition has no bearing on state homeschool laws or requirements.
 Families remain fully responsible for complying with their own state or local regulations.